lucidrains/SAC-pytorch/README.md

 ## SAC (Soft Actor Critic) - Pytorch

 Implementation of Soft Actor Critic and some of its improvements in Pytorch.
-Interest comes from watching <a href="https://www.youtube.com/watch?v=17NrtKHdPDw">this lecture</a>
+Interest comes from watching <a href="https://www.youtube.com/watch?v=17NrtKHdPDw">this lecture</a> and <a href="https://www.nature.com/articles/s41586-026-10338-5">Ace</a> from SonyAI

 ```python
 import torch